Yushchenko Plan

-The Yushchenko Plan, also referred to as the Ukrainian Plan, was a unsuccessful 2005 plan developed by then-President of Ukraine Viktor Yushchenko and Secretary of the National Security and Defense Council Petro Poroshenko in an effort to bring an end to the Transnistria conflict by peaceful means with the support of Moldova and the Organization for Security and Co-operation in Europe (OSCE).
+The Yushchenko Plan, also referred to as the Ukrainian Plan, was an unsuccessful 2005 plan developed by then-President of Ukraine Viktor Yushchenko and Secretary of the National Security and Defense Council Petro Poroshenko in an effort to bring an end to the Transnistria conflict by peaceful means with the support of Moldova and the Organization for Security and Co-operation in Europe (OSCE).

 Background

 The Transnistria conflict began prior to the independence of Moldova, with the primarily-Slavic region of Transnistria declaring its sovereignty from the mostly-Romanian Moldova.
 This led to the Transnistria War in 1992, in which Transnistria, supported by Russia, successfully secured de facto independence from Moldova as part of a ceasefire agreement.

-Prior to the Yushchenko Plan, multiple unsuccessful attempts to solve the Transnistria conflict.
-These efforts became particularly notable following the 2001 election of Vladimir Voronin as President of Moldova, a renewed effort was made by the Moldovan government to reach a settlement as part of Voronin's promise to solve the Transnistria conflict within his first term.
+Prior to the Yushchenko Plan, multiple unsuccessful attempts attempted to solve the Transnistria conflict.
+These efforts became particularly notable following the 2001 election of Vladimir Voronin as President of Moldova, with a renewed effort made by the Moldovan government to reach a settlement as part of Voronin's promise to solve the Transnistria conflict within his first term.
 Key to Voronin's plans, which had backing from the Organization for Security and Co-operation in Europe (OSCE), Ukraine, and Russia, was the federalization of Moldova with the inclusion of Transnistria.
-This proposal was opposed by the Moldovan opposition, and the 2003 Russian-developed Kozak memorandum, which would have granted strong powers to Transnistrian authorities within a Moldovan federation, caused backlash in Moldova and Western diplomatic circles.
+This proposal was opposed by the Moldovan opposition, while the 2003 Russian-developed Kozak memorandum, which would have granted strong powers to Transnistrian authorities within a Moldovan federation, caused backlash in Moldova and Western diplomatic circles.
 Relations between Moldova and Transnistria further worsened after the latter closed all Romanian-language schools on its territory the next year, leading to Voronin to declare a halt to negotiations.

 Following the 2005 Moldovan parliamentary election, the Party of Communists of the Republic of Moldova (PCRM) was re-elected, and Voronin was re-elected as president by the Parliament of Moldova.
 The new PCRM government was supportive of further integration with the European Union, in contrast with its previous Russophilic position.
-To Moldova's east, in Ukraine, there was also a new pro-Western government; the Orange Revolution following the 2004 Ukrainian presidential election had brought the government of Viktor Yushchenko into power.
+To Moldova's east, Ukraine also elected a new pro-Western government: the Orange Revolution following the 2004 Ukrainian presidential election had brought the government of Viktor Yushchenko into power.
 Now surrounded by pro-European governments, the government of Transnistria found the problem of its international isolation and fragility even more pressing than in previous years, particularly as the possibility of the Transnistria–Ukraine border (Transnistria's only open border) closing became clear.
 Under these circumstances, the Yushchenko Plan was developed by Ukraine.

-The plan and initial support
+Plan and initial support

 With Transnistria increasingly isolated, Yushchenko's government began the drafting of a plan to solve the Transnistria conflict.
-Petro Poroshenko, Secretary of the National Security and Defense Council of Ukraine, was said by the Jamestown Foundation to have played a leading role in the creation of the plan, and revealed it at the 22 April 2005 GUUAM summit.
-The plan was made up of seven points:
+Petro Poroshenko, Secretary of the National Security and Defense Council of Ukraine, played a leading role in the creation of the plan, and revealed it at the 22 April 2005 GUUAM summit.
+The plan included seven points: